wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-get-started/includes/introduction.md

 ## Learning objectives

-In this module, you’ll learn:
+In this module, you'll learn:

 - Describe what makes Microsoft Teams meetings so powerful.
 - Explain the difference between personal and shared devices.